Authorities shot a suspect minutes after 911 calls reported a shooting at Florida State University. Here’s what we know

 Two men – a university dining coordinator and an employee of a campus vendor – were killed.
 Officials have not yet identified the five victims who were wounded in the shooting.

-Six patients who were hospitalized in relation to the shooting are in stable condition and expected to fully recover, Tallahassee Memorial HealthCare said Friday.
+Five patients who were hospitalized in relation to the shooting remain at the hospital in good condition and expected to fully recover, and one patient was able to go home Friday, Tallahassee Memorial HealthCare said.
 Five people were injured in the shooting and another person was injured while trying to run away, police said.
 The hospital declined to say whether Ikner was one of their patients.

 “They’re all hurting and in pain and scared, but are doing remarkably well and are expected to fully recover,” McCullough, who visited the victims at the hospital, told CNN Friday.